Motor Vehicle Accidents

 Police are required to attend the scene if the accident meets the major Traffic Crash criteria; where someone is killed, trapped or injured, if a driver has failed to exchange details, or if a driver is suspected as under the influence of drugs or alcohol.

-If the crash doesn’t meet these criteria, police may still opt to attend if traffic needs to be redirected, or if there are safety risks at the scene, or if a bus or truck need to be towed.
+If the car accident doesn’t meet these criteria, police may still opt to attend if traffic needs to be redirected, or if there are safety risks at the scene, or if a bus or truck need to be towed.
 Ultimately it is a matter of police discretion.

-If you’ve been involved in an accident where any of the following occur, police may not necessarily need to attend, but you must report the crash within 24 hours:
+If you’ve been involved in a motor accident where any of the following occur, police may not necessarily need to attend, but you must report the crash within 24 hours:

 - If your vehicle or any other needs to be towed away